Madeleine McCann case: German police end garden search | DW | 29.07.2020

 The operation was part of a murder investigation involving a German suspect, prosecutors said.
-But they did not reveal what they were looking for, or if they had found anything.
+Local media claimed the foundations of an old cellar had been found, but police did not reveal what they were looking for.

 German police ended their search of a garden allotment in the outskirts of Hanover on Wednesday in relation to the disappearance of Madeleine McCann.
 The allotment was used by the main suspect in the murder investigation.